Certificate of Sponsorship UK: How It Works and How to Get It

 certificate of sponsorship UK

-If you’re applying for a Skilled Worker visa or a Health and Care Worker visa, one of the first things you’ll need is a Certificate of Sponsorship (CoS).
-This is not a paper certificate but a digital record issued by your UK employer, proving that they are licensed to sponsor migrant workers.
-Without a valid CoS, you cannot apply for your visa.
+If you’re applying for a Skilled Worker visa or Health and Care Worker visa, one of the most important things you’ll need is a Certificate of Sponsorship (CoS).

 What is Certificate of Sponsorship UK?